 What to consider in a cyber insurance policy

-David Dufour, a Boston-based expert on cyber insurance and vice president of engineering for Webroot, a cybersecurity provider, said small business owners need to consider several factors when determining if they need a cyber insurance policy.
+David Dufour, an expert on cyber insurance and vice president of engineering for Webroot, a cybersecurity provider, said small business owners need to consider several factors when determining if they need a cyber insurance policy.

 - Look at what data you handle.
 Does your business collect your customers’ Social Security numbers, addresses, birth dates and email addresses?
 Do you collect their insurance information or credit card numbers?